dnmfarrell/perltricks-static/content/article/what-is-the-perl-core-.md

     "image" : ""
   }

 When I use the term "Perl Core" I mean the standard library of modules (distributions actually) that ship with the `perl` interpreter, and I think that's what most people mean when they use that term.
-Knowing which modules are in the Perl Core is useful; it enables developers to build programs without any external dependencies (over which the developer has little control).
+Knowing which modules are in the Perl Core is useful; it enables developers to build programs without external dependencies over which the developer has little control.
 The perldoc site has a handy alphabetized [list](http://perldoc.perl.org/index-modules-A.html) of core modules and I generally check there first to browse which modules are in core.
 The problem though, is that it can be wrong.

 ### What modules are included in the Perl Core?